Generic selectors

 Modern Day Influence

-Although the term “tigmamanukan” is no longer in use, some early western explorers assert that the bird in question is the fairy bluebird (genus Irena and family Irenidae), which goes by the name.
-Irena cyanogastra, also known as the Philippine fairy bluebird, was specifically identified by one explorer as the Asian fairy bluebird (Irena puella turcosa).
-In any case, the majority of sources that describe the tigmamanukan concur that it is distinguished by a “blue” color.
+While the term “tigmamanukan” has fallen out of contemporary usage, early Western explorers claim that the bird associated with it might be the fairy bluebird (genus Irena and family Irenidae).
+Specifically, Irena cyanogastra, known as the Philippine fairy bluebird, was identified by one explorer, while another labeled it as the Asian fairy bluebird (Irena puella turcosa).
+Regardless, the prevailing consensus among sources describing the tigmamanukan is its distinctive “blue” coloration.

-In a study published in 2017 and supported by the IUCN, it was noted that the Philippines is home to two Irena species: the Philippine fairy-bluebird (Irena cyanogastra), which is native to the faunal regions of Luzon and Mindanao, and the Palawan fairy-bluebird (Irena tweeddalii), which was recognized as a distinct species from the Asian fairy-bluebird (Irena puella) in 2017.
+A 2017 study, endorsed by the IUCN, highlighted that the Philippines is home to two Irena species: the Philippine fairy-bluebird (Irena cyanogastra), native to the faunal regions of Luzon and Mindanao, and the Palawan fairy-bluebird (Irena tweeddalii), acknowledged as a separate species from the Asian fairy-bluebird (Irena puella) in the same year.

 Related Images